amplication/docs/docs/how-to/enterprise-sso.md

 This makes it easier for your organization's members to access their Amplication accounts using your existing SSO provider.

 :::note
+SSO is only **available for Enterprise Plan users**.
-Try SSO during your 14-day Enterprise plan trial for new workspaces.
+Try it during your 14-day Enterprise plan trial for new workspaces.
 :::

 ## Enabling SSO